NanDesuKa-FR/NAP36/README.md

-the extracted "but still compiled" files from nap36.exe
+the extracted (but still compiled) files from nap36.exe